-MARKETING CHANNEL MANAGEMENT
+BA461 MARKETING CHANNEL MANAGEMENT

-This course addresses the principles, functions and analysis of problems in retailing; location and layout; and merchandise planning, buying and selling, organization, expense analysis and control.
-Prerequisite: BA260
+F This course addresses the principles, functions and analysis of problems in retailing; location and layout; and merchandise

 MARKETING RESEARCH

 This course covers the principles, procedures, and concepts involved in gathering, recording, and analyzing facts about problems relating to the sale and transfer of goods and services from producer to consumer.
 Included are studies of relationpreparation of commodities for sale, physical distribution, wholesale and retail merchandising, and financial problems.
 Prerequisites: BA260, BA310